v3rtigo-iot/blog/content/posts/emux-ludus/index.md

 [INFO]  Your range config has been successfully updated.
 ```

 Let's build this thing!
-Remember, this can take a little bit of time depending on how many machines to decide to build.
+Remember, this can take a little bit of time depending on how many machines you decide to build.
 I find that it's best to just follow the logs as the build, because it's fun to watch it, and because you'll know when it's done.
 You'll enter the following to build and see the output below!
 ```bash
 local:~$ ludus range deploy
 [INFO]  Range deploy started